data-centric-biodesign-tig/data-centric-biodesign-tig.github.io/_projects/5_talk.md

 related_publications: false
 ---

-We are pleased to confirm that [Dr. Olivier Borkowski](https://sites.google.com/view/olivierborkowski) will be presenting at our next seminar on **Wednesday, March 26th**. **Title and abstract to be announced shortly**.
+We are pleased to confirm that [Dr. Olivier Borkowski](https://sites.google.com/view/olivierborkowski) will be presenting at our next seminar on **Wednesday, March 26th**.
+#### Title: **Maximization of production in cell-free systems using active learning**
 #### Abstract:

-TBD
+Cell-free lysate-based systems are widely used for gene expression studies, genetic circuit design and even phage production.
+Here we demonstrate how active learning can be used to explore large combinatorial spaces of over millions of cell-free buffer compositions, maximizing mRNA expression and protein production.
+Our approach optimized mRNA and protein yields while uncovering the key factors influencing cell-free productivity.
+Our results reveal distinct determinants for transcription and translation, with evidence suggesting competition between the two processes.
+Maximizing protein production is crucial for biomanufacturing applications, while improving mRNA yield makes cell-free systems a powerful platform for transcriptome analysis.
+Unlike in vivo approaches, cell-free systems offer an adaptable and open environment, allowing precise control of intracellular conditions.
+This flexibility enables a better understanding of molecular mechanisms, high-throughput screening of regulatory elements and streamlined automation.

 <div style="margin-top: 35px;"></div>